 Sometimes, instead of a rollover, the owner of the master will ask for a portion of future record royalties (although sampling consultants advise against this practice).

-Sample CDs -- recordings that contain sounds and riffs specifically sold to be used in samplers -- can be a good alternative for small labels.
-Most sample discs are "pre-cleared," which means that by buying the disc, you're automatically granted permission for music usage without the payment of any further fees.
+Sample CDs, recordings that contain sounds and riffs specifically sold to be used in samplers, can be a good alternative for small labels.
+Most sample discs are "pre-cleared," which means that by buying the disc, you are automatically granted permission for music usage without the payment of any further fees.

 However, the permitted use of pre-cleared samples may vary from one disc to another.
-Don't assume you can use the sample in whatever way you like.
+Do not assume you can use the sample in whatever way you like.
 Review the documentation that comes with the CD for any license information.
-Most sample disc makers grant the user a "nonexclusive license" to use the samples --which means you, and everyone else, have permission to use the music.
+Most sample disc makers grant the user a "nonexclusive license" to use the samples, which means you, and everyone else, have permission to use the music.
 However, with a sample CD you don't buy the right to redistribute the samples, only the right to use them in musical works.

-If you find that your purchase of the disc doesn't grant the rights you need, contact the soundware manufacturer to see if you're eligible for a refund.
+If you find that your purchase of the disc does not grant the rights you need, contact the soundware manufacturer to see if you are eligible for a refund.